 Understanding this well can also be helpful when it comes to identifying the possible barriers or pitfalls that your idea may face.
 If you understand the framework to which your change will be made, you can better identify the sceptics and problems which may derail it, and plan accordingly.

-Reason for change A key part of advocating technical change within your team or organisation is establishing a clear reason for the change.
+A key part of advocating technical change within your team or organisation is establishing a clear reason for the change.
 Depending on the amount of friction or discomfort that your proposed change causes to your colleagues, it is likely that you will face a degree of challenge from sceptics within your organisation.
 You need to make sure you have a well-defined narrative to justify the change that you are proposing and convince those who might block it.

 In his 8-Step Process for Leading Change, John Kotter highlights the importance of “creating a sense of urgency”.
 If you haven’t already, identify what potential issues or repercussions your team or organisation may face in the future if you do not change something now.
 Make this the key narrative behind your proposed change.